 At Condensed we are always trying to push our clients brands forward and helping them re-invent themselves, with this said, there are some core components of your branding that should never change.

-In theory a startup's name should never change.
-When creating a new brand, many times naming is rushed or done by the founders.
-This is not necessarily a bad thing, some of the greatest startup names have come from the brains of the founders.
-Naming a company is an artform though, and when you name companies often you can get better at it, and even gain a sixth sense of what will and will not cause trademark disputes.
-We've helped re-name several startups, mostly because of trademark issues, so it's important to get this right from the beginning.
-The extra time and money it takes to do it correctly is very small in comparison to the amount of time, effort, and money it takes to rename a company after doing business for a while.
+It seems obvious that a startup's name should never change.
+When creating a new brand, many times naming is rushed or done by the founders without doing enough dilligence.
+Some great names have been created by founders, but naming is an artform, and when you name companies a lot, often you can get better at it, and even gain a sixth sense of what will and will not work in the market, or cause trademark disputes.
+We've helped re-name several startups and it has mostly been done because of trademark issues, so it's important to get this right from the beginning.
+The extra time and money it takes to do it correctly is very small in comparison to the amount of time, effort, and money it takes to re-name a company after doing business for a while.

-Whether it be a word mark, a brand icon or a combination of both, there needs to be this cornerstone of the visual identity; the rock that never changes!
+Whether it be a word mark, a brand icon or a combination of both, this can be considered the 'cornerstone' of the visual brand, the rock that never changes!
 Look at the type based logo Coke or the symbol of the Nike swoosh.
 Can you imagine some top C-level execs at Coke sitting around a boardroom table discussing how to improve their wordmark?
-Or changing the curves on the Nike Swoosh?
-These logo marks are timeless and iconic.
+Or changing the curves on the Nike Swoosh to make them 10% better?
+These logo marks are timeless and iconic and they should never be messed with.
+So many re-brands lately have thrown the baby out with the bathwater by loosing their history and all the things about their logos that made them recognizable in the first place.
+I'm looking at you Johnson & Johnson.

 If the logo mark is the cornerstone of the visuals, the core values are the cornerstone of the messaging.